Please do not close or refresh this window...

 This conference is designed to build upon the traditions of the past and provide school board members, superintendents, principals, and other school leaders with an opportunity to learn together about the legal environment within which our schools operate.
 In addition to a mock trial, conference sessions will cover current issues in education policy and foundations for effective educational leadership.
-The agenda and additional details will be shared as they become available, so check back often!
-In the meantime, scroll down for more information about this event.
+Scroll down for more information about this event.

 COST: $200 (participants will be billed after the event)

 Ten (10) points toward the Certified Board Member Program will be awarded to board members who attend the Conference.
 PTSB and CLE credits may also be available.

 Cancellation policy N/A

 Sponsored by UW College of Education, Wyoming School Boards Association, and UW Trustees Education Initiative.
 Supporting sponsorships provided by UW College of Law, PFM, Wyoming Trial Lawyers Association, Wyoming Association of School Administrators, and Wyoming Association of Secondary School Principals.